ViT-DD: Multi-Task Vision Transformer for Semi-Supervised Driver Distraction Detection: Introduction

 In summary, the contributions of this paper are threefold:

-\begin{itemize} \item To the best of the authors' knowledge, this is the first paper to explore the detection of driver distractions using a pure Transformer-based architecture. \item A multi-modal Vision Transformer, i.e. ViT-DD, is developed for driver distraction detection, where a novel semi-supervised learning approach is proposed to include driver data without emotion labels in the multi-task training of ViT-DD. \item Extensive experiments on the SFDDD~\cite{sfddd} and AUCDD~\cite{eraqi2019driver} datasets are conducted, and the results demonstrate the superiority of the proposed methodologies compared to the state-of-the-art approaches. \end{itemize}
+\begin{itemize} \item This paper explores the detection of driver distractions using a pure Transformer-based architecture and a semi-supervised learning setup, which, to the best of the authors' knowledge, has not been previously investigated. \item A multi-modal Vision Transformer (ViT-DD) is developed for driver distraction detection.
+The proposed ViT-DD model leverages a novel semi-supervised learning approach to incorporate driver data without emotion labels in the multi-task training process. \item Extensive experiments are conducted on two benchmark datasets (SFDDD and AUCDD), and the results show that the proposed methodology outperforms the state-of-the-art approaches. \end{itemize}